CenturyLinkCloud/APIDocs/Webhooks/consuming-webhook-alerts-with-3rd-party-web-apps.md

 <p>The Operations team wishes to integrate alert notifications from the CenturyLink cloud into their real time Slack chat system used by the NOC. &nbsp;Slack provides the NOC teams&nbsp;one-on-one messaging, private groups, persistent chat rooms, direct
   messaging as well as group chats organized by topic. &nbsp;By pushing alerts into slack the operations organization hopes to be more responsive and collaborative to events occurring in the CenturyLink Cloud. &nbsp;</p>
 <p>The organization does not wish to build an integration system from scratch to consume and push notifications into slack. &nbsp;Instead they choose Zapier&nbsp;which connects web apps to easily move your data and automate tedious tasks. &nbsp;In this case
-  zapier will consume an alert webhook from CenturyLink Cloud and move that data into the NOC slack channel for immediate action.</p>
+  Zapier will consume an alert webhook from CenturyLink Cloud and move that data into the NOC Slack channel for immediate action.</p>
 <h3>Prerequisites</h3>
 <ul>
   <li>A CenturyLink Cloud Account</li>